squidnose/MCserverTUI/README.md

 - asks for you to select a text editor
 - opens user crontab using crontab -e
 ### 4.Tunneling-Services
-- LocalToNet - Fast but paid
+- LocalToNet - Fast but paid (Supports x64, ARM and ARM64 all in Either Glibc or Musl)
-- playit.gg - Free but slow, offers premium options
+- playit.gg - Free but slow, offers premium options (Supports x64, i686, ARMv7 and ARM64 Glibc only, avalible as MC plugin)
-- telebit.io - Free, decetly fast but only Java servers
+- telebit.io - Free, decetly fast but only Java servers (Likely Glibc only?)
 ### More scripts
 - modrinth-autodownloader.py
-  - Modrinth colectoin downloader in python.
+  - Modrinth colection downloader in python.
   - This is not my code, i used: https://github.com/aayushdutt/modrinth-collection-downloader
 - modrith-downloader.sh
   - modrith-downloader.sh is a TUI front for modrinth-autodownloader.py